tiankaima/docs/docs/Python/index.md

 This is where some of my notes while learning Python, but mostly written afterwards considering I didn't really know how to code before learning Python...

 !!! note
-    This site is written in kinda hurry, so some part the code might be directly copied from some site without mentioning, which I hope is not considered offensive in the spirit of sharing knowledge.
+    This site is written in kinda hurry, so some part of code might be directly copied from some site without mentioning, which I hope is not considered offensive in the spirit of sharing pure knowledge.

     But in case you feel uncomfortable about this, email me directly.

-# Getting Started
+## Getting Started

 !!! note
     This article is about setting up Python development.

-!!! warning
     Some of the document below is copied from `https://www.runoob.com/python3/python3-install.html`, greatly appreciated.

-!!! warning
+!!! tip
     I would recommend to use `git` along with `github` to manage your Python code.

     Guide Here: `https://www.runoob.com/git/git-install-setup.html`

-## Windows Platform
+### Windows Platform

 Installing Python on Windows is recommended to be done through the Visual Studio.